sagittaracc/collatz/README.md

 x → x / 4 (if x ≡ 0 mod 4)

-x → x / 2 (if x ≡ 2 mod 4 or simply for other even x)
+x → x / 2 (if x ≡ 0 mod 2)

+Rules should be applied in a top-down priority.

 ## Tests